kubevela/kubevela.github.io/docs/platform-engineers/cue/advanced.md

 	        name: my-component
 ```

-Save the file locally and name it `app-stateful.yaml`, execute `kubectl apply -f app-stateful.yaml` to update the application, you can see that the name, image, and number of instances of the StatefulSet object have been updated.
+Save the file locally and name it `app-stateful.yaml`, execute `vela up -f app-stateful.yaml` to update the application, you can see that the name, image, and number of instances of the StatefulSet object have been updated.

 ## Dry-run